Fernando Poe Sr.: Death

-Poe died on October 23, 1951, from rabies, shortly before the release of his last film Basag na Manika (in which he was the director).
+Poe died on October 23, 1951, from rabies, shortly before the release of his last film Basag na Manika, in which he was the director.
 His wife reported that he had been bitten by a puppy in August, but did not get anti-rabies treatment in the mistaken belief that he did not have the virus.
 The same puppy also supposedly bit three of Poe's children, but they were all treated.
-However, in a later interview, his son Ronald Allan (then better known by the stage name Fernando Poe Jr.) asserted that Poe wasn't bitten, but rather had let the puppy lick a wound to purportedly speed up the healing.
+However, in a later interview, his son Ronald Allan (better known by the stage name Fernando Poe Jr.) asserted that Poe wasn't bitten, but rather had let the puppy lick a wound to purportedly speed up the healing.